PaddeCraft/Timer/README.md

 ### Dependencys

-I reconnend using PaddeCraftDataPack-Core, but it is not required.
+I recommend using PaddeCraftDataPack-Core, but it's not required.

 ### Download